 The KNOWITALL system aims to automate the tedious process of extracting large collections of facts (e.g., names of scientists or politicians) from the Web in an unsupervised, domain-independent, and scalable manner.
 The paper presents an overview of KNOW-ITALL's novel architecture and design principles, emphasizing its distinctive ability to extract information without any hand-labeled training examples.
-In its first major run, KNOW-ITALL extracted over 50,000 facts, but suggested a challenge: How can we improve KNOW-ITALL's recall and extraction rate without sacrificing precision?
+In its first major run, KNOW-ITALL extracted over 50,000 class instances, but suggested a challenge: How can we improve KNOWITALL's recall and extraction rate without sacrificing precision?

 This paper presents three distinct ways to address this challenge and evaluates their performance.
 Pattern Learning learns domain-specific extraction rules, which enable additional extractions.
-Subclass Extraction automatically identifies sub-classes in order to boost recall.
+Subclass Extraction automatically identifies sub-classes in order to boost recall (e.g., "chemist" and "biologist" are identified as sub-classes of "scientist").
 List Extraction locates lists of class instances, learns a "wrapper" for each list, and extracts elements of each list.
-Since each method bootstraps from KNOWITALL's domainindependent methods, the methods also obviate hand-labeled training examples.
-The paper reports on experiments, focused on named-entity extraction, that measure the relative efficacy of each method and demonstrate their synergy.
-In concert, our methods gave KNOW-ITALL a 4-fold to 8-fold increase in recall, while maintaining high precision, and discovered over 10,000 cities missing from the Tipster Gazetteer.
+Since each method bootstraps from KNOWITALL's domain-independent methods, the methods also obviate hand-labeled training examples.
+The paper reports on experiments, focused on building lists of named entities, that measure the relative efficacy of each method and demonstrate their synergy.
+In concert, our methods gave KNOWITALL a 4-fold to 8-fold increase in recall at precision of 0.90, and discovered over 10,000 cities missing from the Tipster Gazetteer.